 GOD’S FUTURE/GOD’S PURPOSE FOR METHACTON

-We appreciate the help Methacton got from Plains in the 50’s, but we’re now trying to reorient ourselves to our local community of Worcester/ Norristown, and we have members from Norristown, Bridgeport, Royersford, Collegeville and Lansdale.
+We appreciate the help Methacton got from Plains in the 50’s, but we’re now trying to reorient ourselves to our local community of Worcester/ Norristown, and we have members from Norristown, Bridgeport, Royersford, Collegeville, Green Lane, Souderton and Lansdowne.
 Our dream is to be a center of community building and blessing for our neighbors and the wider community as a witness to our Risen Lord.

 We have a diverse membership representing various ethnic, racial and religious backgrounds.
 The common bond is a faith committed to a disciplined life which is both meaningful and evident in daily living.